FluffyDiscord/roadrunner-symfony-bundle/README.md

     # Which serializer should be used.
     # By default, "IgbinarySerializer" will be used if "igbinary" php extension
     # is installed (recommended), otherwise "DefaultSerializer".
-    # You are free to create your own serialized if needed
+    # You are free to create your own serializer, it needs to implement
+    # Spiral\RoadRunner\KeyValue\Serializer\SerializerInterface
-    serializer: Spiral\RoadRunner\KeyValue\Serializer\SerializerInterface
+    serializer: null

     # Optional
     # -----------
-    # Specify path to a keypair file for end-to-end encryption.
+    # Specify relative path from "kernel.project_dir" to a keypair file
-    # "sodium" php extension is required
+    # for end-to-end encryption. "sodium" php extension is required.
     # https://docs.roadrunner.dev/key-value/overview-kv#end-to-end-value-encryption
-    keypair_path: null
+    keypair_path: bin/keypair.key

 ```